Frosthaven/aeroplace/README.md

     this text in its title before considering the application launched (useful in cases like discord which have a launch screen)

-*Note: This command will return the window id of the launchedlication.
-This will allow you to feed the ID into other aerospace commands if desired.*

 ```bash
 # Launch Slack and wait for the title to include '- Slack'
 aeroplace -w '1' -a 'Slack' -t '- Slack'
 ```

 ## Example
+*Note: Because `aeroplace` commands echo out the window id of the launched application, you can use the output of one command as the input to another.
+This is shown below, where we manipulate the Discord and Obsidian windows on workspace 2.*

 ```toml
 # aeroplace workspace composition - each workspace builds in its own